 What is a Springtail Bug?

-The name Springtail does not imply they are pests.
+The name Springtail may not necessarily imply that they are pests.
 In fact, they have a pleasant-sounding name.
-In fact, the truth is these tiny bugs are very annoying indeed.
-These pests come in a variety of colors and shapes.
-This makes it difficult to distinguish whether you are dealing with springtails.
+But the real truth is these tiny bugs are very annoying.
+These Springtail bugs (Collembola) come in a variety of colors and shapes.
+And this makes it difficult to distinguish whether you are dealing with springtails.

 This insect has a segmented body, three pairs of legs, and antennae.
 They are very small in size.
 One interesting fact is that each species has a different mouthpart.
 You need to have some insight as to what bug you are dealing with.